08 Dec Rome in Eye of A Storm

 Interview by Beverly Stevens, Editor

 He is a veteran Vatican-watcher, the Rome reporter for the USA’s National Catholic Register.
 He’s also that rarity among journalists – a practicing Catholic.
+He sees Rome in Eye of A Storm.

 He’s a real pro, too.
 In 2014 Edward Pentin’s journalistic integrity came under fire from a Pope Francis favorite, German Cardinal Emeritus Walter Kasper.
 The liberal Cardinal’s disparaging comments about African prelates attending the Synod had been captured on Pentin’s Iphone recorder.
 Kasper publicly denied ever making such remarks – and then had to retract his denial when Pentin quietly published the audio.
 The resulting furore quickly derailed attempts to hijack the Synod by Kasper and his cronies.